 Boating in Tempe

-The Tempe Town Lake location is located on the south side of the lake, near the Mill Avenue bridges.
+The Tempe Town Lake boat rental location is located on the south side of the lake, near the Mill Avenue bridges.
 They rent kayaks, pedal boats, electric boats, kayaks, stand-up paddleboards and surrey bikes.

-The Kiwanis Lake location is located in South Tempe at Kiwanis Park off of Baseline Rd and Ash Ave.
+The Kiwanis Lake boat rental location is located in South Tempe at Kiwanis Park off of Baseline Rd and Ash Ave.
 They rent kayaks, pedal boats and surrey bikes.

 Online boating permits for Tempe Town Lake are now available.
 Visit the City of Tempe website to purchase your permit and enjoy Tempe Town Lake on your own kayak, stand-up paddleboard, sailboat or canoe.
 Make sure to read all boating regulations before purchasing your permit.